kool-ltd/kool-world-model/wiki/company_overview.md

 # Company Overview

 ## General Information
-- **Company Name:** Kool Ltd.
 - **Industry:** Manufacturing
 - **Specialization:** Kitchenware and Outdoor Lifestyle Gear

 ## Business Focus
-Kool Ltd. is a specialized manufacturing entity.
+Specialized manufacturing entity.
 While rooted in the kitchenware sector, the company is currently executing a strategic pivot into the car camping market for 2026.
 This shift aims to leverage existing manufacturing infrastructure to enter a high-margin, lifestyle-driven outdoor segment.

 ## Manufacturing Capabilities
 - **Plastic Injection Molding:** Strong internal capability for rigid components and impact-resistant shells.